Mayor of Dallas: History

-Woodall Rodgers was mayor of Dallas from 1939 to 1947, one of the few mayors in the city's history to serve a full eight year tenure.
-He was mayor during World War II and served during the rampant manufacturing of aircraft and weapon goods in a rapidly industrializing Dallas, along with the neighboring city of Fort Worth.
-At the time, Dallas Love Field was used as a joint USAAF base and training ground.
-Following the end of the war, significant improvements were made to the airport to modernize facilities and prepare it for the Jet Age.
+Woodall Rodgers, serving two 4 year terms from 1939 to 1947, was mayor during World War II and served during the rampant manufacturing of aircraft and weapon goods in a rapidly industrializing Dallas.
+Rodgers oversaw the initial transformation of Dallas Love Field from a USAAF training ground to a commercial airport.
 He was also mayor when the Mercantile National Bank Building was constructed, which was the only skyscraper built in the United States during World War II and was the tallest building in the city of Dallas until the completion of Republic Center Tower I in 1954.
 The economic success brought by his contributions in office are commemorated by several namesakes throughout the city, most notably the Woodall Rodgers Freeway that passes underneath Klyde Warren Park and over the Trinity River along the Margaret Hunt Hill Bridge.

 Earle Cabell served as 48th mayor from 1961 to 1964 and was mayor during the assassination of President John F. Kennedy in the city.
 In the wake of the assassination, Cabell was the target of multiple death threats and accusations of his involvement in the act.

 The image of the city of Dallas was immensely tarnished by the assassination of the President, earning the moniker "City of Hate".
 Following Earle Cabell was Mayor J. Erik Jonsson who funded and supported the then proposed Dallas/Fort Worth International Airport.
-As mayor, he went on to support public works projects such as developing the new Dallas City Hall, the Dallas Convention Center, and the Dallas Central Library the last of which is now named in his honor.
-He was followed by Wes Wise who went on to further improve the city's image during his term from 1971 to 1973.
-However, he stepped down to pursue a political career in United States Congress before the end of his term.
+As mayor, he went on to support public works projects such as developing the new Dallas City Hall, the Dallas Convention Center, and the Dallas Central Library - the last of which is now named in his honor.
+He was followed by Wes Wise who went on to further improve the city's image during his three terms as mayor from 1971 to 1976.
+However, he stepped down to pursue a political career in United States Congress before the end of his third term.
 His pro-term mayoral successor, Adlene Harrison, stepped in and became acting mayor for the remainder of his term.
 She was the city's first female mayor, and the first female Jewish mayor in the United States.
 Although Dianne Feinstein is officially recognized as the first female Jewish mayor in the United States, Adlene Harrison's position as acting mayor predates Feinstein's start in office by almost two years; Adlene began serving as acting mayor on February 11, 1976, while Feinstein took office on December 4, 1978.
 Adlene would go on to serve as a member of several environmental committees and organizations after her short tenure, including the Environmental Protection Agency.